aliz-ai/ml-spec-2022/Demo #2/README.md

 #### Data validation
 Diverse analytics are run using EvidentlyAI to assess any data anomaly across the train/test split.
+In this notebook, we investigated whether or not there was any noticeable differences in the distributions of the variables across the training and test sets.
+We used [Evidently](https://evidentlyai.com/) to assist with this investigation.

 #### Training experiments